smaht-dac/submitr/docs/source/installation.rst

   installation_prerequisites

-The rest of these instructions will guide you through the setup of a (optional) virtual Python environment, and then the actual installation ``smaht-submitr``.
+The rest of these instructions will guide you through the setup of a (optional) virtual Python environment, and then the actual installation of ``smaht-submitr``.

 .. tip::
    You need an SMaHT account to use this software.
 For information an obtaining an account please see: